mobialia/jmini3d/readme.md

   |
 height
 ```
-With the width an height in screen pixels.
-When the screen size changes, the Scene must
-be notified with setViewPort(int width, int height) readjusting the HUD elements.
+When the screen size changes, the Scene must be notified with setViewPort(int width, int height) and it must readjust the HUD elements.

 Android
 =======